 It was a wild trip and one which had left me curious about the climbing potential on the cluster of islets and peninsulas at the bottom of the world, not least because Deal Island, where we had sought shelter from storms halfway across, had sported some massive cliffs hundreds of metres high all around its southern and western flanks.

 The plan was to hit up as many epic Tasmanian crags in as short a time as possible starting with the splitter crack paradise of Ben Lomond and finishing with the remote spit of land at the bottom of the Tasman Peninsula known as Cape Raoul.
 Fresh from some good training sessions on a little “Wideboyz”-style crack climbing dungeon I had built in the garage I was ready.
-“Yoyo” had just finished a multi-week hike at the bottom of Tassie called the South Coast Track so I was hoping this might at least bring him back a few grades to my level.
+“Yoyo” had just finished a multi-week hike at the bottom of Tassie called the South Coast Track so I was hoping this might at least bring him back to my level.

-So after a day in Launceston, we picked him up and drove back to Ben Lomond for some more splitters.
+So, after a day in Launceston, we picked him up and drove back to Ben Lomond for some more splitters.
 On the final day of the trip, we forayed onto the face to the right of Frew’s Flutes known as the Rock-a-Day Johnny Face.
 Spying a line we thought looked good but wasn’t in the guide book we struck out for what we thought would be our very own 200m first ascent at Ben Lomond.

 Yoyo dispatched the first pitch with maximum fuss.
 A nice hand crack widening out into a shoulder-chomping offwidth before finishing with a desperate (read “unprotectable”) squeeze chimney to finish on the ledge of the first belay.
 It seemed and felt ungradeable.

 The second pitch looked hard and we considered the possibility that we’d been a bit too ambitious but Ben was still fresh and psyched and threw himself wholeheartedly at it.
 He took a nice whipper on a wire and then aided his way through the crux – a thin, technical finger crack splitting the column to a stance beneath a big roof.
 The aid section looked tricky – finicky flaring wire placements in vegetated cracks all done without etriers and I was happy to be seconding.
 Thinking it looked possible for me to free climb I gave it a go, resting on the rope on second as I worked out the moves.
-A few delicate foot placements later and I managed to linked the moves reaching Ben’s stance with a self-reminder to return for the lead.
+A few delicate foot placements later and I managed to link the moves reaching Ben’s stance with a self-reminder to return for the lead.
 Pitch 2 went at grade 24/25 (5.12a).

 The next day we experienced an epic and some Type II fun on the Sea Level Traverse from Honeymoon Bay to Wineglass Bay.
-The traverse is exactly that – a way to get from one beach to another never straying more than 50m above sea level.
-But in the sea cliff paradise that is the Freycinet Peninsula, this traverse meant climbing for 3km across smooth, clean slabs, mostly unroped up to grade 16/5.8.
+The traverse is exactly that – a way to get from one beach to another without straying more than 50m above sea level.
+But in the sea cliff paradise that is the Freycinet Peninsula, this traverse meant climbing for 3km across smooth, clean slabs, mostly unroped up to grade 5.8.

-The crux of the Sea Level Traverse is actually a 100m swim, involving a dive into the broiling ocean from the edge of a tenuous arete, a few strokes of freestyle past some omipotent sharks and a hell-ride of an exit.
+The crux of the Sea Level Traverse is a 100m swim, involving a dive into the broiling ocean from the edge of a tenuous arete, a few strokes of freestyle past some omipotent sharks and a hell-ride of an exit.
 The exit, onto a seaweed clad slab is the true crux.
 Floundering in the water next to the slab, you wait for a wave to take you in, dump you onto the rocks and hope you can crimp on an oyster or grab a stalk of seaweed before the backwash drags you back into the waves.

 With sea air in our lungs and salt in our hair, we embarked upon the final leg of our two week trip… the spit of wave-battered rock at the end of the Tasman Peninsula known as Cape Raoul.
 Raoul is an aspiring first ascentionist’s dream.
 A ridge of unclimbed dolerite columns, split by an assortment of corners, chimneys and cracks of all sizes.
-Replete with stand alone columns it is also the habitat of some impressive arete sport climbing, a style at which I do not excel but for which I can appreciate when it takes place on a 30m stand-a-lone pinnacle at the end of the world with nothing but ocean between the climber and Antarctica.
+Replete with stand alone columns it is also the habitat of some impressive arete sport climbing, a style at which I do not excel but for which I can appreciate when it takes place on a 30m stand-a-lone pinnacle at the end of the world with nothing but ocean between you and Antarctica.

-The last climb of the trip and the mega-classic of Cape Raoul just so happened to be called Jihad (18/5.10b) and far be it from a “struggle” it was another perfect hand crack, soft for the grade and wonderfully tall and exposed.
+The last climb of the trip and the mega-classic of Cape Raoul just so happened to be called Jihad (18/5.10-) and far be it from a “struggle” it was another perfect hand crack, soft for the grade and wonderfully tall and exposed.